Banny-Mabini/testrepo/README.md

-# testrepo
+# testRepo
-this is just a test for practicing github
+this is just a test for practicing github because i am new here thank you